haraldsteinlechner/research/README.md

 Non peer reviewed publications:
 * Harald Steinlechner, **Attribute Grammars for Incremental Evaluation of Scene Graph Semantics**, *2014*, Master thesis, Vienna University of Technology, [thesis: papers/AttributeGrammarsForSceneGraphs.pdf](/papers/AttributeGrammarsForSceneGraphs.pdf)

+abstract:
+Three dimensional scenes are typically structured in a hierarchical way.
+This leads to scene graphs as a common central structure for the representation of virtual content.
+Although the concept of scene graphs is versatile and powerful, it has severe drawbacks.
+Firstly, due to its hierarchical nature the communication between related nodes is cumbersome.
+Secondly, changes in the virtual content make it necessary to traverse the whole scene graph at each frame.
+Although caching mechanisms for scene graphs have been proposed, none of them work for dynamic scenes with arbitrary changes.
+Thirdly, state-of-the-art scene graph systems are limited in terms of extensibility.
+Extending framework code with new node types usually requires the users to modify traversals and the implementations of other nodes.
+In this work, we use *attribute grammars* as underlying mechanism for specifying scene graph semantics.
+We propose an embedded domain specific language for specifying scene graph semantics, which elegantly solves the extensibility problem.
+Attribute grammars provide well-founded mechanisms for communication between related nodes and significantly reduce glue code for composing scene graph semantics.
+The declarative nature of attribute grammars allows for side-effect free formulation of scene graph semantics, which gives raise for incremental evaluation.

+In contrast to previous work we use an expressive computation model for attribute grammar evaluation which handles fully dynamic scene graph semantics while allowing for efficient *incremental evaluation*.

+We introduce all necessary mechanisms for integrating incremental scene graph semantics with traditional rendering backends.
+In our evaluation we show reduced development effort for standard scene graph nodes.
+In addition to optimality proofs we show that our system is indeed incremental and outperforms traditional scene graph systems in dynamic scenes.

 * Severin Gassler, Georg Haaser, Harald Steinlechner, Manuel Wieser, **AUGUSTUS - Wirtschaftssimulation mittels Stategiespiel - Künstliche Intelligenz**, *2007*, High school project thesis, HTL Anichstraße, Innsbruck, Austria, [thesis: papers/Augustus_Diplomarbeit_Small.pdf](/papers/Augustus_Diplomarbeit_Small.pdf)

 Peer reviewed publications: